gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 or let's just call it "composable concurrent pipelines".
 During the year, I have experimented more, and added some minor modifications to this pattern, which
 I describe below.

-Please note that the code examples below are kept short and thus uncomplete, for readability.
+Please note that the code examples below are kept short and thus incomplete, for readability.
 For a full working example of the presented pattern in action, please see [this gist](https://gist.github.com/samuell/07ee336c9fb39c45b89b)!